 Quincy, IL’s Trusted Choice for Workers’ Compensation Help

 Are you losing wages because you’re injured, and they denied your claim?
 Call a local workers’ compensation lawyer for the help you need to pursue the benefits that you deserve.
 At LaMarca Law Office, P.C., we provide legal aid to clients in the Quincy, IL area that have suffered workplace injuries.
 In fact, we understand the needs of clients in this community, and we use that knowledge to provide legal services that help in these difficult situations.
-With over 24 years of experience, know that you’re making the right choice for representation – call to schedule a consultation today!
+With over 30 years of experience, know that you’re making the right choice for representation – call to schedule a consultation today for injuries, including:

 What is workers’ compensation?

 While this may seem like a difficult term, it’s just a term for the insurance that employers in the State of Illinois must have.
 It covers medical expenses related to injuries and illnesses that arise because of workplace conditions.
 These claims can also be denied, which would prompt a hearing from the Workers’ Compensation Commission to decide your eligibility.